 Q: How are applications reviewed and recipients selected?

-A: All applications will undergo a primary review by the BioE Travel Grant Coordinator and one additional BMES officer, who will score each application with a standardized rubric.
-This rubric includes objective criteria such as year in program (1st-3rd vs. 4th plus), conference location (national vs. international), and type of presentation (talk vs. poster), as well as subjective criteria such as impact on professional career.
+A: All applications will undergo a primary review by three rotating BMES officers, who will score each application with a standardized rubric.
+This rubric includes objective criteria such as conference location (national vs. international) and type of presentation (talk vs. poster), as well as subjective criteria such as impact on professional career and expected financial impact.
 All other BMES officers (with the exception of any who have applied in the current cycle) will serve as secondary reviewers, discussing all applications at the monthly officer meeting and coming to an agreement on the award recipient.
-Final award decisions will be sent out following a discussion with the BioE Graduate Coordinator (Raj Gandhi).
+Final award decisions will be sent out following a discussion with an impartial faculty member (e.g., the BioE Graduate Coordinator, Raj Gandhi).